Brief History of Willersey Village

 It has an area: 0.445 sq.km which gives a current population density of 1,834 inhabitants per square km.
-Most of the soil is clay and gravel and the subsoil is also clay and gravel but where Willersey goes up the Cotswold escarpment there is stone in the ground.
-Willersey soil is a lias soil which is a mix of chiefly calcareous clay mixed with sand.
-On limestone it is a rich clay loam which produces good crops.
+Most of the soil is a rich clay loam lias soil with limestone gravel and the subsoil is also clay and gravel but where Willersey goes up the Cotswold escarpment there is stone in the ground.
+This lias soil produces good crops.
+It is very fertile, producing crops over the years of wheat, barley and beans and a considerable amount of fruit - apples, pears, plums and cherries.
 The chief crops in 1897 were wheat, pasture and beans.
 Willersey has benefited greatly from its geographical position with stone for building which was more easy to deliver down from the hill quarry.
 Historically very profitable sheep on the hills and good growing soil in the Vale at the bottom of the hill contributed to its affluence.
 If you travel up Campden Lane and turn right towards the Golf Club then you pass through the now disused Willersey Quarry mostly on the right hand side of the road.
 For more census data see our family history page.
 Here and here are some official figures.
 Also see this brief snapshot from the past .

 Oak timber is similar to Cotswold stone in that it is easy to work in the green state when cut down but hardens as it slowly dries out and then oxidises over time.
 As it dries it usually splits and curves.
 In most construction one would install an oak beam as an arch once its direction of curvature is known.
 (Just leave it to dry after cutting for six months and note which way it is curving.
 It never changes its mind.)
 Elm is another wood commonly found in older Willersey buildings.
 It was valued for its interlocking grain, and consequent resistance to splitting, with significant uses as floorboards, beams, water pipes and chair seats.
 Sadly most of the 60 million UK elm trees were lost to Dutch elm disease in the 1970s onwards.
 (There is a chance that disastrously our ash trees will in future be lost to Chalara dieback.)